arahi7860/react-intro/readme.md

 export default Comment;
 ```

-The last line of `Comment.js` is how we _export_ code from one file so that we
+The last line of `Comment.jsx` is how we _export_ code from one file so that we
 can _import_ it in another file.

 We'll update our `Post` component to look like this: